oroinc/documentation/commerce/configuration_guide/websites/edit_frontend_menu.rst

 3. On the website details page, click |IcConfig| **Edit Frontend Menu**.

-   Now you are redirected to the list of OroCommerce Front Store menus:
+   Now you are redirected to the list of OroCommerce Storefront menus:

    .. image:: /configuration_guide/img/websites/front_menu.png
       :class: with-border